Side effects of bowel cancer radiotherapy

 You may find that you become more and more tired as your treatment goes on.
 This is very common with radiotherapy.
 Tiredness can be an effect of the treatment itself.
 And it can be partly due to travelling back and forth to hospital each day for treatment.

 Don't be afraid to rest if you feel you need to.
 It is good to try and get some gentle exercise each day.
 But if you feel that you want to have a lie down, it is best to do that.
-We have more information about coping with tiredness on this link.

 The rectum is very close to the bladder.
 So, bowel radiotherapy can irritate the lining of the bladder.
 You may feel as though you have a bladder infection (cystitis).
 You may feel as though you want to pass urine all the time, but when you go there isn't much there.
 You may have a burning pain when you do pass urine.